Blue Warehou Catch, Effort and CPUE

 Catch, Effort and CPUE

-In Tasmania, Blue Warehou are primarily taken using gillnet gear (Figure below).
+In Tasmania, Blue Warehou are primarily taken using gillnet gear.
 A variety of methods are used by Commonwealth fisheries, including other gillnet categories (e.g., shark gillnets), Danish seine, and trawl.

 Two stocks of Blue Warehou are believed to occur in southern Australian waters, the east and the west Bass Strait stocks (Bruce et al. 2001), which has led to the species being managed by AFMA as two stocks.
 The Tasmanian fishery is now mainly centred off the southeast coast, and thus probably targets the eastern stock.
 Historically, catches have also been taken off the north and northwest coasts, which are presumably harvested from the western stock.

 In Tasmania, Blue Warehou are also targeted by recreational fishers using gillnets, and to a lesser extent, line fishing.
-Historically, recreational catches have been lower than commercial catches (Figure above).
+Historically, recreational catches have been lower than commercial catches.
 However, in 2012/13, the recreational catch of Blue Warehou was almost double the commercial catch (Lyle et al. 2014b).
 In 2017/18, recreational catch declined again, representing approximately 6% of total catch (Lyle et al. 2019).

-Following an increase in commercial gillnet effort and CPUE on the southeast and east coasts between 1995/96 and 1998/99 that resulted in an increase in landings, effort has fallen to substantially lower levels ever since (Figure above).
+Following an increase in commercial gillnet effort and CPUE on the southeast and east coasts between 1995/96 and 1998/99 that resulted in an increase in landings, effort has fallen to substantially lower levels ever since.
 This situation is influenced by the limited availability of Blue Warehou in Tasmanian waters.
-After an initial increase and substantial drop, CPUE has stabilised since 2000/01, showing notable fluctuations around the refence value, with an historical low CPUE value in 2020/21 (Figure above).

 Latest Scalefish Assessment